01 of 15

 Shop for farm animal, construction vehicle, zoo animal, shape, letter and alphabet themes for this age group.Continue to 4 of 15 below.

 04 of 15

 Just like nesting blocks, there are also nesting puzzles, where children stack the puzzle pieces one on top of another inside a wooden frame, as they learn about how to order pieces by size from smallest to biggest.
 The best part about nesting puzzles is that if a child does not understand the concept, they can still feel success because some of the pieces will always fit.Continue to 5 of 15 below.

 05 of 15

 Frame puzzles begin to teach children the concept of interlocking jigsaw puzzles, but in a more successful way.
-These frame puzzles have an outer, defined border and are great for preschool aged children.
+These frame puzzles have an outer, defined border and are great for preschool-aged children.
 Children place the puzzle pieces inside the frame, using the borders to help guide their plan.
-With frame puzzles, the amount of pieces can vary, from 13 larger pieces for younger children to nearing 100 small pieces for more skilled puzzlers.Continue to 6 of 15 below.
+With frame puzzles, the number of pieces can vary, from 13 larger pieces for younger children to nearing 100 small pieces for more skilled puzzlers.Continue to 6 of 15 below.

 06 of 15

 For preschool-aged children looking for a more interactive puzzle, they will love magnetic puzzles.
 After they match the puzzle pieces in the correct location, they can remove the pieces with a magnetic wand.
 Aside from popular Disney Mickey Mouse Clubhouse friends puzzles, there are also fish, bug, and vehicle themed magnetic puzzles as well.Continue to 7 of 15 below.